Note: The Equity Fund has moved from a rolling deadline to a June 15 grant deadline.

 TO APPLY

-• Minimal application requirements: Initial summary of proposed Equity Fund project with associated budget or cost of initiative followed by an in-person conversation in community with other applicants.
-Organizations seeking general operating support should submit an organizational budget.
+• Step 1: Initial Application – A summary of your project and a simple budget or cost breakdown.
+Organizations requesting general operating support should submit an organizational budget.

 REVIEW CRITERIA